- Posted by doEEEt Media Group

 A K&S IConn ProCu PLUS ball bonder, supplied by Inseto, provides Alter Technology TÜV NORD UK with additional and enhanced manufacturing capabilities, empowers the company to take on new kinds of projects and promises a rapid return on investment.

-Alter Technology TÜV NORD UK Ltd – formerly Optocap and based in Livingston, Scotland – provides contract package design and precision assembly services for a wide range of optoelectronic, microelectronic and MEMS devices.
+Alter Technology TÜV NORD UK Ltd, based in Livingston, Scotland – provides contract package design and precision assembly services for a wide range of optoelectronic, microelectronic, and MEMS devices.

-Offering end-to-end backend semiconductor manufacturing, from wafer singulation to assembled product, the company’s design and process IP enables customers to reduce development and manufacturing costs plus reduce time to market.
+Offering end-to-end backend semiconductor manufacturing, from wafer singulation to assembled products, the company’s design and process IP enables customers to reduce development and manufacturing costs plus reduce time to market.

-Alter Technology UK recently attained AS/EN 9100 quality management certification, which is based on ISO 9001 but with a focus on the aviation, space and defence industries.
+Alter Technology UK recently attained AS/EN 9100 quality management certification, based on ISO 9001 but focusing on the aviation, space, and defense industries.

 We’re the only packaging company in the Alter group,” continues Booker, “and we serve worldwide markets from right here in the UK.
 Most of the work we do is for customers directly, but we also enable our parent company to take on projects that require off-the-shelf devices as well as custom-packaged chips, which is where we come in.”